-Whether you've chosen to adopt a fully vegan diet, or you just want to reduce your consumption of animal products, the good news is that it's now even easier than ever to ensure you get enough nutrients, protein and carbs to keep you at the top of your game.
+Whether you've chosen to do Veganuary, adopt a fully vegan diet, or you just want to reduce your consumption of animal products, the good news is that it's now even easier than ever to ensure you get enough nutrients, protein and carbs to keep you at the top of your game.

 Lots of the products we know and love from top brands including HIGH5, Science In Sport, Trek and Powerbar are already vegan, and many sports nutrition brands have recently added options that are made from only wholesome ingredients like fruit, nuts and cereals.

 You might be surprised to learn how much variety there is for athletes choosing to go plant-based.
 Here are our favourite vegan sport nutrition products.

 Vegan athletes at the top of their game

 These days, the wide variety of plant-based food combined with an increased understanding of our nutritional requirements means that a vegan diet should not be detrimental to an athlete's performance.
 Here are some who are proving it.